yoricfr/Renamer/roadmap.md

-# This file describe step by step every new feature that have been added
+# Step by step of every new features that have been added

 ## Parsing the Excel file (.xlsx)